CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ## Install and Configure the NetQ Cloud Server

-The Cumulus Linux reference topology includes an Ubuntu 18.04 server with additional CPU, memory, and disk resources to support a NetQ Cloud Server installation.
-Vagrant provisions this box with all of the required software package dependencies to be able to go immediately to the bootstrap and install steps of the NetQ server setup documented in the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ Deployment Guide" >}} starting at the “Download the bootstrap and NetQ installation tarballs" section.
+The Cumulus Networks reference topology includes an Ubuntu 18.04 server with additional CPU, memory, and disk resources to support a NetQ Cloud Server installation.
+Vagrant provisions this box with all of the required software package dependencies to be able to go immediately to the bootstrap and install steps of the NetQ server setup documented in the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ Deployment Guide" >}} starting at the “Download the bootstrap and NetQ installation tarballs" section.

 To use the included NetQ Cloud server, the following is required: